greggman/WebGPU-DOOM/README.md

 I asked Claude to port it to WebGL2.
 It was less than 15 minutes until it was rendering the world and the sky.
 Another 15 minutes to separate the WebGPU parts from main.ts into an API agnostic renderer.ts.
 A final 15 minutes to update the WebGL side to be fully working.
-The point again, being that AI can just do these things we used to use a library for.
+The point again being that AI can just do these things we used to use a library for.

 Interestingly, since we had already setup rendering via Puppeteer it used